Safety, Agriculture, Villages & Environment

 PennDOT has updated their website for planned projects on Route 41: www.pa41.com

-Projects include plans for a roundabout at the Route 41/926 intersection, as well as a roundabout option at the Route 41/841 intersection in Chatham where the Section 106 process has begun.
+Projects include plans for a roundabout at the Route 41/926 intersection, as well as a roundabout option at the Route 41/841 intersection in Chatham where the Section 106 process is still underway.

 J.P.
-Morgan Chase has submitted an updated proposal for the White Clay Point development along Route 41 in New Garden Twp.
+Morgan Chase had submitted a proposal for the White Clay Point development along Route 41.
+New Garden Twp. has passed zoning updates for the Unified Development District dated 5/12/22 and adopted 6/20/22.

 In August of 2021, this email between Aqua's attorney and the Receiver for the City of Chester became public through a Right to Know request.